kennedn/blog/content/posts/neszero.md

     <tr>
 </table>

-As seen in the picture, you can optionally connect `PB5` to an additional GPIO on the Raspberry Pi, Pulling `PB5` LOW puts the ATTiny into flash mode so realistically you can just tie this to `GND`.
+As seen in the picture, you can optionally connect `PB5` to an additional GPIO on the Raspberry Pi, Pulling `PB5` LOW puts the ATtiny into flash mode so realistically you can just tie this to `GND`.

-### AVRDude Setup

 Login to your Raspberry Pi of choice and do the following steps.